joakimandal/Partygame/README.md

 [![Split screen demo](https://raw.githubusercontent.com/joakimandal/Partygame/master/countthenumber.png)](https://streamable.com/vnz3e)

 Demo of splitscreen.
+There are currently not any max number of players when using the split screen mode.
+But if the player size is larger than 8 players, each split screen area would most likely be too small.

 ## Screen shake
 Click the picture to watch a demo of screen shake

 [![Screen shake demo](https://raw.githubusercontent.com/joakimandal/Partygame/master/countthenumber.png)](https://streamable.com/xgzb3)

 Demo of screen shake.
+In this demo, screen shake is applied when a player entity hits the ground.
+The screen shake is based on the y-velocity of the player.